ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 3. Add the name
 4. Add the Context Handler IdP metadata in the Metadata URL field
 5. Click Create
-6. Change Logout response binding to Redirect
+6. Set Logout response binding to POST

-> Currently, Context Handler has an bug where it logs out with a post binding event if you configure a redirect binding.
-Therefore, after successfully configuration in Context Handler, you need to change the Logout response binding back to post in order to make logout work.
+> If you upload the metadata file to Context Handler you may need to change the logout response binding to redirect.
+Because Context Handler currently has an error where it require a logout redirect binding in metadata even through Context Handler actually subsequently uses the logout post binding.

 ![Context Handler SAML 2.0 up-party](images/howto-saml-context-handler-up-read-metadata.png)

 7. Select show advanced settings
-8. Configure a custom SP issuer, the issuer is required to start with `https://saml.` The issuer in this example `https://saml.localdev.foxids.com/test-corp/contexthandler-test/`
+8. Configure a custom SP issuer, the issuer can optionally to start with `https://saml.` The issuer in this example `https://saml.foxids.com/test-corp/context-handler-test/`
 9. In production only!
 Set certificate validation mode to `Chain trust` and revocation mode to `Online`
 10. Select to add logout response location URL in metadata
 11. Select to include the encryption certificate in metadata